bicarlsen/mbo-api/README.md

 * **`hasSiteAccess( <id> )`**: Returns an A+ Promise resolved to `true` or `false` of whether provided credentials have access to the site identified by `id`.

 ##### Common Functions
-These are function that all the services have.
+These are functions that all the services have.
 * **`setUserCredentials( <username>, <password>, <siteIds> )`**: Sets the [User Credentials](https://developers.mindbodyonline.com/PublicDocumentation/Authentication#user-credentials) for authentication of calls that require them.

 * **`useDefaultCredentials()`**: Sets the [User Credentials](https://developers.mindbodyonline.com/PublicDocumentation/Authentication#user-credentials) to the default, which are the Source Credentials, with the username prepended with an underscore.